docQodly/docs/docs/studio/pageLoaders/components/fileupload.md

 The **File Upload** component uses data-binding to link user interactions with the underlying data structure.

 :::info
-The datasource for the **File Upload** component can take the form of either a `Blob` or a `Picture`.
+The qodlysource for the **File Upload** component can take the form of either a `Blob` or a `Picture`.
 :::

 ### Data Binding

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="60%">
-		Bind the component to an attribute of Blob or Picture type within an entity datasource.
+		Bind the component to an attribute of Blob or Picture type within an entity qodlysource.
 This specific attribute will serve as the storage location for the uploaded file.
 	</Column.Item>
 	<Column.Item width="35%">
         <img src={require('./img/fileUpload_dataBinding.png').default} style={{borderRadius: '6px'}} />